VISITING - FAQ

 Yes!
 Well behaved dogs are welcome to visit the museum, if they are on a lead and with their responsible owners.

 Are audio guides or guided tours available?

-Although we have removed our audio guides, you can go on an audio tour by scanning QR codes on labels using your mobile phone.
-Unfortunately we are not running any guided tours at the moment.
+Although we have removed our audio guides, our audio tour is available to visitors who can scan QR codes using their mobile phone.
+Free public WiFi is available onsite.
+Due to maintaining social distancing we are not running any guided tours at the moment.

 Is your museum suitable for children and families?

 Absolutely!
 Our gallery has an interactive light box, as well as trails and activity sheets for our younger visitors.

 Can groups visit?